Anwaribra/Log-Analytics-Pipeline/README.md

 # NASA Log Analytics Pipeline

 This project implements an end-to-end log analytics pipeline that processes NASA HTTP server logs from July 1995 using Apache Airflow, Apache Spark, and PostgreSQL.
-The processed data is then visualized using Power BI.
+The processed data is then visualized using Grafana.

 ## Project Ovrview